Amended New York State Pay Transparency Law to Impact Businesses with 4 or More Employees

 An employer with four or more employees has an obligation to comply with the following requirements*:

-- Include the minimum and maximum annual salary or hourly range when advertising a job, promotion, or transfer opportunity that can or will be performed, at least in part, in the state1
+- Include the minimum and maximum annual salary or hourly range when advertising a job, promotion, or transfer opportunity under the following conditions:

 - Disclose the job description if one already exists when advertising a job, promotion, or transfer opportunity